 #39 Peruse the Produce at Bucharest Obor Market

-Rather than going to the market on your own, you can join a local who will lead the way to the top food stalls for local eats.
-Find out more!
+Rather than going to the market on your own, you can join a guide who will lead the way to the top food stalls for local eats.

 #40 Explore the Best Neighborhoods in Bucharest

-Dorobanti, located in the posh Sector 1, is fun to navigate with its tree lined streets and pretty houses.
-One of our favorite areas to wander is the Old Bucharest neighborhood surrounding Gradina Icoanei, which features lovely villas and charming lanes.
+Dorobanti, located in posh Sector 1, features tree lined streets and pretty houses.
+One of our favorite areas to wander is the area surrounding Gradina Icoanei, which has lovely villas and charming lanes.

 More Bucharest Things To Do